-Dorothy J. Leland was appointed the third chancellor of the University of California, Merced on May 18, 2011.
-An accomplished institution builder, Leland played a significant role in providing educational and economic opportunity to one of the fastest-growing regions of the state as she leads the next major phase of development for the newest University of California campus.
+Dorothy J. Leland was appointed the third chancellor of the University of California, Merced in May 2011.
+An accomplished institution builder, Leland played a significant role in providing educational and economic opportunity to one of the fastest-growing regions of the state as she led a major phase of development for the youngest University of California campus.

-Chancellor Leland has paved the path for the largest public-private partnership in higher education, known as the Merced 2020 Project.
-The unprecedented $1.3 billion expansion will nearly double the physical capacity of the campus and support enrollment growth to 10,000 students.
+Leland paved the way for the largest public-private partnership in higher education, known as the Merced 2020 Project.
+By its completion in summer 2020, the unprecedented $1.3 billion expansion will nearly double the physical capacity of the campus and support enrollment growth to 10,000 students.
 The expansion will enable the campus to further its distinctive academic teaching and research in fields such as climate change, social justice, sustainability, solar energy and drone technology.

 Dorothy Leland on Growing UC Merced, American Builders Quarterly